-The ecosystem service products discussed in this report will be presented to Peruvian stakeholders at a series of follow-up meetings and webinar in June 2020.
+The ecosystem service products discussed in this report will be presented to Colombian stakeholders at a series of follow-up meetings and workshop in September 2019.
 These activities will be used to present the outputs, seek feedback from stakeholders on their perspectives of the project and to identify how the products may inform activities, such as particular land interventions.
 These discussions will be documented and will form a critical component of the monitoring and evaluation to document and demonstrate EO4c impact.

-There is also a level of expectation that the products and services delivered act as a starting point for longer term collaboration and support for the uptake and application of earth observation and ecosystem modelling capabilities across the region.
+There is also a level of expectation that the products and services delivered act a s a starting point for longer term collaboration and support for the uptake and application of earth observation and ecosystem modelling capabilities across the region.